-The reimbursement rate(s) (see Article 5.2) are applied to the eligible costs (actual costs, unit costs and flat-rate costs [and lump sum costs]; see Article 6) declared by the beneficiaries
+The reimbursement rate(s) (see Article 5.2) are applied to the eligible costs (actual costs, unit costs and flat-rate costs [and lump sum costs]; see Article 6) declared by the beneficiaries [and the linked third parties] (see Article 20) and approved by the PRIMA Foundation (see above) for the concerned reporting period.

-39 A pre-financing guarantee may be required by the PRIMA Foundation, if it considers it necessary (i.e. appropriate and proportionate), to limit the financial risks connected with the payment of pre-financing: pre-financing guarantees may not be requested for low-value grants (see Article 134 of the Financial Regulation).
+A pre-financing guarantee may be required by the PRIMA Foundation, if it considers it necessary (i.e. appropriate and proportionate), to limit the financial risks connected with the payment of pre-financing: pre-financing guarantees may not be requested for low-value grants (see Article 134 of the Financial Regulation).